-- The use of that is more common than which, but sometimes you need to use which (see next point).
+- "That" is more common than "which", but sometimes you need to use "which" (see next point).

 Rebecca works for a company that makes drones.

-- If the sentence requires commas, you must use which for things and who for people (not that).
+- If the sentence requires commas, you should use "which" for things and "who" for people (not "that").